 You might have heard the old adage ‘one spoilt apple can spoil the whole basket’.
 In this case, we are talking about one demotivated, beleaguered salesperson.
 Just like the spoilt Apple, he can have a negative effect on the entire organization.
 Thus, it is important to identify the causes of employee demotivation and chalk out possible solutions.

-Demotivation is contagious: even one demotivated employee who constantly cribs about work or other undesirable factors can quickly work on demotivating others too.
-Organizations are prone to the dangers of demotivation at all times.
-However, it’s important to be aware of it and to recognize and tackle it without delay.
+Demotivation is contagious: even one demotivated employee who constantly cribs about work or other undesirable factors can quickly succeed in demotivating others too.
+Organizations are prone to the danger of demotivation at all times.
+So, it’s important to be aware of it and recognize and tackle it without delay.

-To tackle demotivation effectively, an organization must know the reason behind its lackluster attitude.
-If a boss or colleague can help motivate such a coworker, it could go a long way to boost the employee’s morale and motivate him to be optimistic and have a positive attitude.
+To tackle demotivation effectively, an organization must know the reason behind this lackluster attitude.
+If a boss or colleague can help motivate such a co-worker, it could go a long way in boosting the employee’s morale and motivating him to be optimistic and have a positive attitude.

 - Lack of Appreciation: An employee feels unappreciated for his efforts.

 - Too Much Work: An employee feels overburdened with a disproportionate chunk of work, which renders him unable to perform his duties well and punctually.

 - Lack of Clarity in Work: An employee flounders at work due to a lack of clarity on his various tasks.